jimchen1551/MPCS/Computer Science/Operating systems/Process management/Process scheduling/CPU scheduling/Long-term schedular.md

 -
 ---
 # Long-term schedular
+- new → ready
 - invoked least frequently
-- used in batch system
+- used in the batch system

 - striving for a good **process mix**
 - selecting the [[process]] **brought into** the ready queue